nirpechuk/nirpechuk/README.md

 ## Hi there 👋
 Hey 😃 I'm Nir, an undergraduate majoring in Computer Science at Carnegie Mellon University.
 Here's some more about me:

-- 🔭 I’m currently working as a SWE intern at **Firebolt Inc** and developing my personal **Micro Prop Shop** project--a high-frequency multi-container trading service that ingests/replays ticker data, uses an LSTM model I trained for inference, and serves trading signals in <20 ms!
+- 🔭 Last summer I worked as a SWE intern at **Firebolt Inc**, and now I'm developing my personal **Micro Prop Shop** project--a high-frequency multi-container trading service that ingests/replays ticker data, uses an LSTM model I trained for inference, and serves trading signals in <20 ms!
-- 🏆 Recently I **won at the UC Berkeley AI Hackathon**, the largest AI Hackathon in the world, with my project **Truely**.
+- 🏆 Recently I **won at the UC Berkeley AI Hackathon**, the largest AI-themed Hackathon in the world, with my project **Truely**.
 It's a browser extension that deploys agents to verify facts on your page and annotates misinfo/deepfakes with citations!
 See the repo+devpost below if you're interested :)
 - 📚 I'm currently reading **Probabilistic Machine Learning by Kevin Murphy** and **Designing Data-Intensive Applications by Martin Kleppmann**.
 Hit me up if you have any book or podcast recommendations!
-- 📫 Reach me at <a href="https://www.linkedin.com/in/nirpechuk/">**my linkedin**</a>!
+- 📫 Reach me via <a href="https://www.linkedin.com/in/nirpechuk/">**my linkedin**</a>!
 <br><br>
 <!-- check out https://github.com/devicons/devicon/tree/master/icons for the amazing icons btw! -->
 <p style="display:inline-block;" align="center">